gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 Component names reside in a global namespace.
 To avoid name conflicts component names MUST start with a valid domain name (as specified by RFC-1034, RFC-1035) with an optional URL path suffix (as specified by RFC-1738).

-If no URL path suffix is specified, the domain MUST be possessed by the component proprietor.
-If a URL path suffix is specified, the namespace started by the concatenation of domain and URL path suffix MUST be possessed by the component owner.

-The component name SHOULD reference a location where the component’s resources (typically source code, and/or documentation) are hosted.
-An example and recommended practise is using GitHub repository names for components on GitHub like *github.com/gardener/gardener*.

 Component versions refer to specific snapshots of a component.
 A common scenario being the release of a component.
 Component versions MUST adhere to a loosened variant of [Semver 2.0.0](https://semver.org/).